Get

 As mentioned above, lemon essential oil is toxic to our canine friends, but why?
 After all, essential oils are derived from plants, so they’re natural, which means they should be safe, right?
 Wrong!
 Just because something is natural, it doesn’t always mean it’s safe for your pup.

-And when it comes to your dog, lemon essential oil is absolutely not safe 2.
+And when it comes to your dog, lemon essential oil is absolutely not safe2.
 The reason for that is that citrus essential oils contain the compounds d-limonene and linalool.
-Both of these things have insecticidal properties, so they’re often used as all-natural flea and tick treatments or in insect repellent products.
+Both of these things have insecticidal properties, so they’re often used as all-natural flea and tick treatments or in insect-repellent products.
 But these compounds can cause issues with the liver in canines, including liver failure.

 You might be thinking that this oil is only toxic if your pet ingests it, so if you put it on the skin, it will be fine.
-Also, incorrect.
+Also incorrect.
 Not only is there a good chance your dog will end up licking itself at some point, ingesting the oil, but citrus oils are absorbed quite quickly through the skin as well.
 So, either way, this oil is getting into your pup’s bloodstream, where it can cause damage.
 (Plus, undiluted lemon essential oil on the skin can cause major irritation!)

 Lemon essential oil and lemon fruits

-Image Credit: Nikolay Litov, Shutterstock
+Image by: Nikolay Litov, Shutterstock

 Essential Oil Poisoning